Decisions over Sequences: Computability and Choice: Choice procedures and testability

+In this section, we operationalize the revealed preference toolkit developed in the previous section.
+We do that by providing axiomatic characterization of two choice procedures.\footnote{The choice procedures formulated in this section form a subclass of stopping rules.
+Since stopping rules are equivalent to decision procedures, these can be formulated as decision procedures as well and all the results go through.
+However, for expositional and notational convenience, we will operate in the domain of stopping rules.} The first one is a formalization of the example introduced in Section \ref{sec:comp} of ``weights'' and a ``threshold''.
+Here is a motivating example.

-\textbf{Example 2} (Cardinal satisficing).
-Let $X$ be a set of movies and $\{X_i\}^N_{i=1}$ denote a partition of the movies into $N$ genres for some $N \in \mathbb{N}$.
+\textbf{Example 1.} Let $X$ be a finite set of movies and $\{X_i\}^N_{i=1}$ denote a partition of the set of movies into $N$ ``genres" for some $N \in \mathbb{N}$.
 A DM wishes to watch a movie and relies on recommendations.
 She attaches a ``weight" to each genre which indicates the value she attaches to each genre i.e. there exists a function $w: N \to \mathbb{R}_+$ such that every movie in the $i^{th}$ genre is given the same weight.
-Her decision procedure involves seeking recommendations \textit{sequentially} from different sources such as peer groups, websites etc. She has a threshold score in her mind and the first movie in the sequence of recommendations whose cumulative score (due to repetitions) crosses the threshold value is selected by her.
+Her decision procedure involves seeking recommendations \textit{sequentially} from different sources such as peer groups, websites etc. She has a ``threshold" weight in her mind and for every sequence of recommendations, she selects the first movie whose cumulative weight (due to repetitions) crosses the threshold weight.

-\textbf{Example 3} (Ordinal satisficing).
-A DM has to choose a partner based on repeated interactions with a set of potential partners.
-She has a fixed attention span i.e. finite first-$k$ interactions.
-She attaches a ``utility" number to each alternative and has some threshold in her mind.
-She chooses the first potential partner within the first-$k$ interaction whose utility number exceeds the threshold.
-Otherwise she chooses the partner with the maximum utility value from the first-$k$ interactions.

-\textbf{Example 4} (Investment strategy).
-A company wishes to invest in a fund based on inputs provided by a fund rating agency.
-Let $X$ be a finite set of possible performances of the fund (often denoted as $A_+,B_{++}$ etc.).
-The inputs are in the form of a sequence of performances of the fund i.e. at every time period $t \in \mathbb{N}$, the agency announces the performance of the fund.
-Let $Y = \mathbb{R} \times \mathbb{N}$.
-The company uses an ``algorithm" that \textemdash based on the input of performances\textemdash decides the amount of money and the time period for which to invest i.e. $y \in Y$.

-\textbf{Example 6} (Stochastic choice) Let $X$ be a set of alternatives and $\sigma$ be a probability distribution over $\mathbb{N}$.
-Faced with an input sequence, the DM first draws the ``depth" parameter $k \in \mathbb{N}$ according to $\sigma$ and then chooses the $k^{th}$ alternative in the sequence.

-\textbf{Example 7} (Two-stage choice) A DM relies on a shortlisting procedure to make choice and is endowed with two objects: a shortlisting function $\Gamma$ that selects, for every input sequence, a finite initial segment and an output function, $O$, that selects an output from the shortlisted segment. \\

-The outline of the paper is as follows.
-In the next section, we formally introduce stopping and uniform stopping rules and provide the main result.
-Section 3 introduces the notions of computability of decision making in our framework.
-Section 4 focuses on choice rules and within the class of choice rules, two variants of satisficing are introduced and behaviorally characterized.
-Further a broad subclass of choice rules called configuration-dependent rules are introduced and behaviorally characterized.
-Section 5 discusses the topological approach to our main result and section 6 concludes.